Speculative Coupled Decoding for Training-Free Lossless Acceleration of Autoregressive Visual Generation: Methods

 \subsection{Maximal Coupling}

 Consider the computation graph of $X^t$ and $p^t(x)$ during the SJD process :

-As shown, at the time of sampling step for $X^{(t)}$, we have access to the full information of two probability distributions $p^{(t)}$ and $p^{(t-1)}$.
-As is well-established in many literature on information theory and optimal transport \citep{ot, correlated}, \textit{having complete information of both distributions allows us for the construction of a \textbf{maximal coupling}}, which has the cost of $c(\pi_{p,q}) = 1-\mathcal{D}_{TV}(p,q)$ that any two distribution can maximally have.
+As shown, at the time of sampling step for $X^{(t)}$, we already have access to the full information of two distributions $p^{(t)}$ and $p^{(t-1)}$.
+As is well-established in many literature on information theory and optimal transport \cite{ot, correlated}, having complete information of both distributions allows us for the construction of a \textbf{maximal coupling}, which has the cost of $c(\pi_{p,q}) = 1-\mathcal{D}_{TV}(p,q)$ that any two distribution can maximally have.

-In Algorithm 2, we present the implementation of SJD with draft sampling with maximal coupling process.
-As shown, the only modification required is in the drafting phase (Line 4), where we now sample the draft token $X^t$ using a \textit{coupled sampler} instead of sampling it independently from $p^t_i(\cdot)$.
-Interestingly, as shown, the implementation of this coupling is exactly identical with the modified rejection sampling, $\texttt{MRS}(\cdot)$ (Alg.3) which we used for speculative decoding verification process.
+In Alg. \ref{alg:scd}, we present the implementation of our SCD.
+As shown, the only modification required is in the drafting phase (\texttt{Line'5}), where we now sample the draft token $X^t$ using a \textit{coupled sampler} instead of sampling it independently from $p^t_i(\cdot)$.
+Interestingly, as shown, the implementation of maximal coupling is exactly identical with the modified rejection sampling ($\texttt{MRS}(\cdot)$, Alg.\ref{alg:MRS}) which we used for SD verification process.
 This can be easily validated by the fact that $\texttt{MRS}(\cdot)$ returns $Y\sim P$ from an input $X\sim Q$, ensuring that the marginals of the generated pair $(Y,X)$ match $P$ and $Q$, which satisfies the definition of a coupling.
-Moreover, as established in Proposition 1, the acceptance rate $\texttt{MRS}(\cdot)$ - probability of $\Pr[X=Y]$ - is $1-\mathcal{D}_{TV}(p,q)$.
-This value is the theoretical upper bound of coupling cost, confirming that this procedure constitutes a maximal coupling.
+Moreover, as established in Proposition \ref{mrstheorem}, the acceptance rate $\texttt{MRS}(\cdot)$ - probability of $\Pr[X=Y]$ - is $1-\mathcal{D}_{TV}(p,q)$.
+This value is the theoretical upper bound of coupling cost, confirming that this procedure is maximal coupling.
 We formally state this as follows:

-\begin{theorem} Let the pair (X,Y) be generated by Algorithm 3.
+\begin{theorem} Let the pair (X,Y) be generated by \cref{alg:MRS}.
 Then, their resulting joint distribution $(X,Y) \sim \pi_{MC}$, is a valid coupling of P and Q. Moreover, its coupling cost,

 is the upper bound for the cost of any $\pi \in \Pi $ with $P$ and $Q$. \end{theorem}